inveniosoftware/xrootdpyfs/CONTRIBUTING.rst

 ``/var/folders``, while on Linux it can be left empty).

 .. note::
-   XRootD have issues with Docker's default hostname, thus it's import to supply a host name to ``docker run`` via the ``-h`` option.
+   XRootD have issues with Docker's default hostname, thus it is important to supply a host name to ``docker run`` via the ``-h`` option.

 Installing an XRootD server